Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-source-connector/README.md

 The configuration property `file.name.template` is **mandatory**.
 If not set **no objects will be processed**.

-From version 3.4.0 when using "object_hash" distribution type it is possible to set this to ".*" to match all object keys or use a regex to match specific object keys.
-When using partition distribution type you must use the placeholders described below.
+From version 3.4.0, when using the `object_hash` distribution type, you can set this to `.*` to match all object keys or use a regular expression to match specific object keys.
+When using the partition distribution type, you must use the placeholders described below.

 The file name format supports placeholders with variable names of the form: `{{variable_name}}`.
 The currently, supported variables are: